 VoIP stands for Voice over Internet Protocol.
 VoIP is voice communication transmitted over the internet.

 When the internet first came into place, it was accessed over the PSTN.
-People and businesses used POTS lines, dialup internet connections and modems to connect to he internet.
+Since then people and businesses have started using POTS lines, dialup internet connections and modems to connect to he internet.
 The internet was extremely slow going early on.
 It’s hard to believe the internet became as essential and popular as it has become when you consider, early on, it could take a couple of minutes for one photo to appear on your computer screen.